makeabilitylab/makeabilitylabwebsite/README.md

 7. Clone this repository using `git clone https://github.com/jonfroehlich/makeabilitylabwebsite.git` and navigate to the project home directory using the `cd` command.

 8. Build the docker images.
 Run `docker-compose build`.
-This is different from the Mac instructions because of this [Issue](https://github.com/jonfroehlich/makeabilitylabwebsite/issues/866#issuecomment-653687671)
+This is different from the Mac instructions because of this [Issue](https://github.com/jonfroehlich/makeabilitylabwebsite/issues/866#issuecomment-653687671).
+You may still need to run `docker build . -t <tag>` to build the database image.

 9. Running the container.
 Once the image has built, run `docker-compose up`, this will bring up both the postgres container for the database and the website containers.
 For future reference, running `docker-compose up -d` will allow you to continue using the same terminal and none of the output messages will be displayed.